Torsion-Driven Nonlinearity in Spinless Quantum Mechanics: GENERALIZED QUANTUM DYNAMICS WITH TORSION

 Our velocity equation (\ref{eqn:val_eq_v}) is then simplified as

-where $\mathring{R}_{i k}$, $\mathring{\nabla}_i$ and $\mathring{\Delta}_{LB}$ are the Ricci tensor, the covariant derivative and the Laplace-Beltrami operator based solely on the Levi-Civita connection, respectively.
+where $\mathring{R}_{i k}$, $\mathring{\nabla}_i$ and $\mathring{\Delta}$ are the Ricci tensor, the covariant derivative and the Laplace-Beltrami operator, based soly on the torsion-free Levi-Civita connection, respectively.
 Thus all torsion effects are induced by the right-hand side of Eq.\ \eqref{eqn:v_tastorsion}.
 In this derivation, we used

 To recast the hydrodynamical equation into the form of the Schr\"{o}dinger equation and thereby transitioning to a quantum-mechanical description of our system, we further consider a flat space ($\mathring{R}_{ik}=0$) with torsion.
-In this setting, the second and third terms on the right-hand side of Eq.\ \eqref{eqn:v_tastorsion} vanish, leaving only the first term.
 A complex function $\Psi (q,t)$ is introduced: